Keziwen/Keziwen.github.io/_pages/about.md

 PCT/CN2020/117462.

 ## Honors/Awards
-1. "National Scholarship", 2020, The Ministry of National Education.
+1. "National Scholarship" (PhD), 2020, The Ministry of National Education.

 2. "Model Student of Merit", 2020, University of Chinese Academy of Sciences.